pictures are screenprints from the video by Yvan Ducognon

 Vinsard was a friendly man who was very willing to communicate about his work and meet visitors.
 He passed away July 23, 2016.

 In the context of the 6th Biennale Hors Normes (Lyon, 2015) a number of Vinsard's sculptures have been exposed at the Maison des jeunes et de la culture Mon Plaisir (28/9-26/10/2015, Lyon)

 All sculptures removed in 2016

 After Vinsard died his relatives removed all sculptures in order to sell the property.
-As reported by Bruno Montpied, the association La Sauce Singuliere could save some 200 artworks, and then a number of artworks are included in private collections, but it is not impossible that the majority of creatios has been demolished.
+As reported by Bruno Montpied, the association La Sauce Singuliere could save some 200 artworks, and then a number of artworks have been included in private collections, but it is not impossible that the majority of creations has been demolished.

 * Bruno Montpied.
 Marcel Vinsard, l'homme aux mille modèles.
 Paris (Ed l'Insomniaque), 2016. -80 p.
 (Booklet in the series La Petite Brute)

 * Video Le jardin extraordinaire de Marcel V, saison 3, by Yvan Ducognon (19'00", april 2014, Youtube)

 * Previously Ducognon made video's of Vinsard's art environment, one published january 2013 (27'55") and another one published july 2013 (11'53")

 first published april 2015, last revised september 2017